themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 When we talk about deploying an application, what we really mean is making that application accessible to others outside of our own computer or our local network.
 When we “deploy” something, we send it to one of a few `targets`: different environments where our application will run.
 Depending on the type of application we’re building and what we need to test, we generally deploy to one of the following environments:

 #### Development
 While not necessarily an environment that we _deploy_ to, our development environment is sort of like the mothership.
 This is where the bulk of our work occurs.
-This is your local computer (or your teammate’s computer) where you run the application in isolation.
+This is your local computer (or your teammate’s computer) where you run your application in isolation and actually _develop_ it.
 For example, this is where we can throw random bits and bobs of data into the database without worrying.

 #### Staging
 A staging environment is another name for an environment that closely mimics our final production environment, but isn’t accessible by users or customers.
 We use this environment to “stage” our application for testing purposes.
 Why?
-Well, as much as we’d like our application behave in production exactly as it does on our local machine, unfortunately, that’s rarely the case.
+Well, as much as we’d like our application to behave in production exactly as it does on our local machine, unfortunately, that’s rarely the case.

 Because our _live_ application is interacting with so many different parts (e.g. our database might live on a service independent of our hosting service), we have to test and account for this.
 A staging environment, then, allows us to do this without breaking things for real-world users or paying customers.